If you’re new to the experience of choosing web hosts and have no idea what to consider, don’t worry.

 - Frequently asked questions

-Before we go into the details, let’s familiarize you with some common terms.
+Before we go into the details, let’s familiarize you with some common terms in web hosting.

 Table Of Contents